prakash-js/Cheat-Guides/Linux_systemd_journl...s.md

 The mode determines where logs are stored and whether they survive reboots.
 In Persistent Storage Logs survive system reboots, Volatile Storage Logs are lost after reboot.

+Logs are stored in a volatile manner under `/run/log/journal/`, logs are stored in a persistent manner under `/run/log/journal/`

 By default, systemd-journald uses Storage=auto, which selects either volatile or persistent storage automatically.
 To explicitly configure the storage type, a user can edit `/etc/systemd/journald.conf`, uncomment the `Storage=` option, and set it to either **volatile** or **persistent**.

+## journalctl
+journalctl is the command-line utility used to query, filter, and display logs collected by systemd-journald. journalctl is a command-line utility that allows users to view, query, and filter logs generated and stored by systemd-journald.

+`journalctl` Show Full log
+`journalctl -r` View recent logs first
+`journalctl -f` Monitor logs in real-time
+`journalctl -u <unit-name>` show by a specific systemd unit `journalctl -k` Display only kernel messages